shun-11/hello-world/README.md

 # hello-world
 start
-I'm shun,who is a member of a japanese university.
+I'm shun,who is a member of a  university in japan.